-We first published this alert on 27 March 2020 and we have updated it to reflect more recent developments
+We first published this alert in March 2020 and we have updated it to reflect more recent developments

 It’s pretty shameful that in the current crisis we’re seeing ransomware on the rise.
-It’s even more shameful that organisations involved in fighting the virus seem to be especially at risk.
-Last year ransomware targeted healthcare more than any other industry, accounting for 29% of total ransomware attacks, according to Beazley’s 2020 Breach Briefing report.
-Recent events suggest that attacks are up as the COVID-19 virus spreads, with criminals working on the theory that an organisation desperate to unlock its data is now more likely to pay.
+It’s even more shameful that organisations involved in fighting the COVID-19 pandemic seem to be especially at risk.
+In 2019 ransomware targeted healthcare more than any other industry, accounting for 29% of total ransomware attacks, according to Beazley’s 2020 Breach Briefing report.
+Our experience in handling these attacks suggests that the number of attacks is still rising, with criminals working on the theory that an organisation desperate to unlock its data is now more likely to pay.

 What techniques are hackers using?